 - Disinfection of surfaces – Although the science on this is starting to suggest little to no transmission of the COVID-19 virus from surfaces, good practice and peace of mind for employees demands that hand sanitisers and desk/computer wipes are available and used.

 - Strict mask or personal air purifier policy – Despite what a handful of individuals may argue, mask-wearing reduces the distance that viral particles travel from an infected person.
 Therefore, offices should enforce the wearing of masks to ensure a safe environment for all.
-Other solutions, such as personal air purifiers, promise to make the unpleasant experience of mask-wearing less necessary.
+Other solutions, such as personal UV air purifiers and wearable personal air purifiers with HEPA filter, promise to make the unpleasant experience of mask-wearing less necessary.